tdunning/MicroSpice/examples/xmit-filter/README.md

 set of circuit component values, we will simulate the circuit a number of times to estimate the expected worst-case performance.

+# Circuit Simulations as Callable Functions

+The most important contributor to the software side of this project is the ability that `MicroSpice` brings to have a circuit simulation as a high-performance callable function.
+Having a callable simulation is fundamentally different from having a human-usable simulator because it allows us to call that simulator millions of times in the process of optimizing a circuit for non-standard design requirements in the context of a limited parts menu and realistically variable component values.
+This pattern of using a simulator as part of a much larger optimization system is a big trend in high-end problems like the design of fusion reactors, but it applies to small problems as well.

+With `MicroSpice`, you can convert a Spice netlist into a function that will compute the response of the circuit for given inputs and parameter values.
+A single simulation takes a few microseconds and multiple simulations can be run on different cores.

+With this capability, we can use advanced optimizers such as meta- evolution to derive an interesting circuit design.

 # Meta-evolution

 The optimization algorithm we used for finding an optimum circuit is